 The University's tuition fees are normally fixed at yearly intervals and follow Government guidelines on minimum levels.
-The normal tuition fee for Home/EU postgraduate students (2020 entry, unless otherwise specified) per year are stated below.
+The normal tuition fee for Home (UK) postgraduate taught students per year (for the academic year 2021/22, unless otherwise specified) are stated below.
 Please note that part-time fees are charged at 50% of the full-time fee shown below per year (unless otherwise specified).

 In addition to your tuition fees, you may incur other costs in relation to your studies such as photocopying in the library, buying textbooks and specialist equipment or going on field classes.
 See our study costs page for full details.

 International students are required to pay the full costs of their tuition in the UK with each university setting its own international fees.
 Please note that following the end of the UK’s transition period on 31 December 2020, EU students joining in the academic year 2021-22 and beyond will become subject to international fees.

 The University of Liverpool's fees represent excellent value for money for a Russell Group University.
 The normal tuition fee for full-time international postgraduate taught students per year (for the academic year 2021/22, unless otherwise specified) will be as follows: